 Better hit posts up at:

 As I have said before, I was born and raised in the wonderfully green State of Washington.
 I lived there until I was 22.
 During that time, I explored the area up around Mt.St.Helens.
 I splunked in the never ending and forever winding Ape Caves.
-If you have…Continue
+If you have ever wonder how dark *DARK* really is, go visit the Ape…Continue

 Added by Christene Graham on May 15, 2011 at 2:08pm — No Comments

 There are days, out here on the road, that you just really want to be doing something else.
 Now, don't get me wrong...
 I truly love it out here.
 The places we go, the things we see, and the people we meet.
-Most of the people that we know, we wouldn't…Continue
+Most of the people that we know, we wouldn't have met if it wasn't for driving…Continue

 Yes, you got that right, the SWAT team!
 We sure had an interesting day picking our first harvest at the Boone Street community garden and urban farm!